NHSDigital/service-search-api/README.md

  * `lint` -- Lints the definition
  * `publish` -- Outputs the specification as a **single file** into the `dist/` directory

+>> [ReDocly](https://redocly.com/docs) does the lifting for the serve npm script.

- * `serve` -- Uses redocly to serve a preview of the specification in human-readable format
+ * `serve` -- Uses redocly command preview-docs to serve a preview of the specification in human-readable format

 (Workflow detailed in a [post](https://developerjack.com/blog/2018/maintaining-large-design-first-api-specs/) on the _developerjack_ blog.)